 This Year’s Online Conference

-The online program includes major speakers for plenary sessions presenting over 40 workshops with outstanding teachers.
+The online program includes major speakers for 8 plenary sessions and 48 workshops with outstanding teachers.
 All sessions will be taught through Zoom and recorded, so attendees will get to see as many sessions as desired.
 Some of the outstanding topics to be included this year include:

 - COVID-19 and taharah

 - Getting back into the taharah room in-person

 - Pandemic challenges and nechamah – some examples:

 - inability to comfort loved ones in the hospital